mkaysg/twitchpad/README.md

 ### Python 3.9 via Miniconda
 * Download and install Miniconda.
 Miniconda is a virtual environment manager for Python that allows you to have different virtual environments of differing Python versions.
 It manages dependencies that are compatible for a particular Python version.  https://docs.anaconda.com/miniconda/miniconda-install/
 * Follow the installation process and recommended steps to install for __one user only__.
-* After installation, start miniconda3 from the Start menu.
-Easy way to do that is to press the Windows key and start typing `miniconda`.
-The Search results will show the Anaconda prompt.
-Click that.
-* Once the prompt is open, enter `conda create -y -n twitchpad_env python=3.9` to create a virtual Python 3.9 environment with the `twitchpad_env` name.
-* After its completed, you can close the window.
-Later on, the script will use that environment automatically.

 ### Twitch OAUTH Token
 * __DO NOT SHARE YOUR TOKEN WITH ANYONE__ as it provides access to your account.
 Treat it like a password.